appianps/ps-plugin-appianrpa-Snippets/snippets-low-code/snippet-ibm-3270-library/README.md

 ## IBM Go to Text Position
   - Navigates to the location of the first character of the search string
   - Case sensitive
-  - Errors if text is not found
+  - Designed to retry search 3 times, then exception if text not found (use IBM Find Text to check if text exists on screen as it handles nulls)

 ## IBM Go to Coordinates
   - Navigates to the specified XY location